caiovini64/moviee/README.md

 # Just Movie it

-Just Movie it is an app that's recommended movies from TMDB using clean architecture and Unit Tests in your creation.
+Just Movie it is an app that's recommended movies from TMDB.
+The application was made to put into practice my studies on clean architecture and TDD.

 Access the web app here: [Just Movie it](https://just-movieit.web.app/)

 ## Functionalities:
-- [ ] The user can sign in to the app
-- [ ] The user can sign up on the app
-- [ ] The user can sign in as an anonymous
-- [x] The user can view a list of the recommended movies.
+- [x] The user can view a list of movies from different categories.
 - [x] The user can view an overview of the selected movie.
-- [ ] The user can save movies in a favorite list

 ## Architecture:
 The app was created from zero following the Clean Architecture for it to be a maintainable project.
 The app is divided into 4 layers which have unique functionality.